Nein Tense of the Law

 And unfortunately, Colleen did not provide evidence that suggested that his practicing

-it seemed to be playing naturally into Gretel's desire to correct everyone around her and be right all the time.
+with Gretel was actually harming her German.
+If anything, it seemed to be playing naturally into Gretel's desire to correct everyone around her and be right all the time.

-In addition, Kevin did not display sufficient weird dadness for me to suspect the ulterior motive that he was only doing this in order to be wacky or eccentric or to bother a family member or to get on a podcast under false circumstances.
+In addition, Kevin did not display sufficient weird dadness for me to suspect the ulterior motive that that he was only doing this in order to be wacky or eccentric or to bother a family member or to get on a podcast under false circumstances.

 There's no question that he is not practicing hard enough.
+You can hear it in the way he talks.

 There is no question that he is not devoted to learning the German language enough because in a world in which his kids spend hours every day speaking German, he's cutting class half the time.